kailight/vue-crash-course-upload/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost
 npm run dev

-# build for production with minification
-npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
 ```

 ### Requirements/setup
-See Admin, +bug me to make install doc
 ```
-todo
+see the first video
 ```